awsdocs/amazon-lookout-for-vision-developer-guide/doc_source/monitoring-cloudwatch.md

 |  `DesiredInferenceUnits`  |  The number of inference units to which Lookout for Vision is scaling up or down\.
 Valid statistics: `Average` Unit: Count  |
 |  `InServiceInferenceUnits`  |  The number of inference units that the model is using\.
 Valid statistics: `Average` It is recommended that you use the Average statistic to obtain the 1 minute average of how many instances are used\.
 Unit: Count  |

-## Dimensions of Lookout for Vision metrics<a name="cloudwatch-metric-dimensions"></a>

-Lookout for Vision metrics use the Lookout for Vision namespace and provide metrics for the following dimensions:
+The following dimensions are supported for the Lookout for Vision metrics\.

 | Dimension | Description |